Model-Independent Learning of Quantum Phases of Matter with Quantum Convolutional Neural Networks

 \textit{\textbf{Classification of other 1D symmetric phases.---}}The protocol we propose can be applied to generic 1D symmetric quantum phases (with additional symmetries, such as TI).
-The set of local symmetric unitaries for a given symmetry representation forms a unitary Lie group and can be found by identifying all the symmetric generators of the group (see SM~\cite{SM}).
+The set of local symmetric unitary gates for a given symmetry representation forms a unitary Lie group and can be found by identifying all the symmetric generators of the group~\cite{SM}.
 For example, the cluster-Ising model is also protected by a $\mathbf{Z}_2\times\mathbf{Z}_2^T$ symmetry, i.e. the set of symmetries $\{I,\prod_i X_{i},K, \left(\prod_i X_{i}\right)K\}$, where $I$ is the identity.
 The symmetric two-qubit unitary is generated by $iZ_1Y_2$ and $iY_1Z_2$.
-Using the fixed-points Eq.~\eqref{eq:FP}, we can also train a QCNN that accurately characterizes the cluster-Ising model similar to Fig.~\ref{fig:prediction}a (see the SM~\cite{SM}).
+Using the fixed-points Eq.~\eqref{eq:FP}, we can also train a QCNN that accurately characterizes the cluster-Ising model similar to Fig.~\ref{fig:prediction}a~\cite{SM}.
 This QCNN converges faster but is less powerful beyond the cluster-Ising model compared to the time-reversal case.
 Since $T\in \mathbf{Z}_2\times\mathbf{Z}_2^T$, the system has more disconnected phases due to a larger symmetry group.
 Therefore, more fixed-points are required to fully cover all the phases.
 However, as we see, imposing more symmetry can simplify the training process.

-The non-existence of a QCNN without additional symmetries, such as TI, can also be proven for 1D systems with $ \mathbf{Z}_2\times\mathbf{Z}_2^T$ or $ \mathbf{Z}_2\times\mathbf{Z}_2$ symmetry; see the SM~\cite{SM}.
+The non-existence of a QCNN without additional symmetries, such as TI, can also be proven for 1D systems with $ \mathbf{Z}_2\times\mathbf{Z}_2^T$ or $ \mathbf{Z}_2\times\mathbf{Z}_2$ symmetry~\cite{SM}.
 The requirement of additional symmetries is thus potentially applicable to the classification task of general symmetric phases.

-\textit{\textbf{Discussion \& outlook.---}}The proposed protocol generates training data by randomly perturbing fixed-point wavefunctions with symmetric noise.
-The idea is reminiscent of data augmentation in classical machine learning for reducing over-fitting~\cite{Shorten:2019}.
-A key difference is that our training data set can be entirely generated with perturbation.
+\textit{\textbf{Discussion \& outlook.---}} The proposed method is reminiscent of data augmentation in classical machine learning for reducing over-fitting~\cite{Shorten:2019}.
+A key difference is that our training data set is entirely generated with perturbation.
 This is possible due to the notion of quantum phases.
+Let $\delta $ be the finite gap between the largest probability and the other probabilities in the output distribution of a QCNN.
+In practice, $\delta$ not only ensures that the QCNN's prediction is robust under weak perturbation, it also provides an estimate of the number of projective measurements required to accurately determine the prediction of the QCNN based on a majority vote.
+An error probability of $\epsilon<1$ can be achieved with more than $ 2\log\epsilon/\log(1-\delta^2)$ repetitions~\cite{SM}.